DeaFetahu/DeaFetahu/README.md

 ### Hi there 👋

-### My name is Dea Fetahu and I am a developer in the making !
+### My name is Dea Fetahu and I am a web developer in the making !

 🌱 I’m currently learning ASP.NET